agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ```

 ### 🔑 Local Storage Key
-To persist our State,
-we have two options to provide the `persist` function the **required** Storage Key.
+For persisting a State we have two options to provide the required `storage key`.

-- **1.** Assign a unique Key to our State,
+- **1.** Assign a unique key to the State,
-  because if no key was given to the `persist` function,
+  because if no key has been passed into the `persist()` function,
-  it tries to use the State Key as Storage Key.
+  it uses the State key as `storage key`.
   ```ts {2}
   MY_STATE.key = "myCoolKey";
   MY_STATE.persist(); // Success
   ```
-- **2.** Pass the Storage Key directly into the `persist` function.
+- **2.** Pass the `storage key` directly into the `persist()` function.
   ```ts {1}
   MY_STATE.persist("myCoolKey"); // Success
   ```

-If AgileTs couldn't find any key, it drops an error and doesn't persist the State Value.
+If AgileTs couldn't find any key to use as `storage key`,
+it drops an error and doesn't persist the State value.
 ```ts {2}
 MY_STATE.key = undefined;
 MY_STATE.persist(); // Error
 ```

 ### 📝 Multiple Storages
-If our Application for whatever reason has more than one registered Storages that get actively used.
+In case our application uses more than one registered Storage,
-We can define with help of the `storageKeys` in which Storage the `persist` function stores the State Value.
+we can define with the help of `storageKeys` in which Storage the State value should be stored.
 ```ts {2}
 MY_STATE.persist({
 storageKeys: ["myCustomStorage"]
 })
 ```
-By default, it gets stored in the `default` Storage.
+By `default`, it will be stored in the `default` Storage.

 ### 📭 Props